 As I’m posting this, I see MSNBC reporting an attack at the Notre Dame cathedral in Paris.
 I hope that humanity as a whole can find a way to stop this evil.
 We cannot go on this way.

-Looking forward to binge-watching all 6 seasons of GoT before the seventh season starts next month.
-RV’s sneaky tactics of getting me to start watching has finally worked.
-I’m wondering if I should put up the video of the supercute Italian guy I saw playing the GoT theme on the piano at the Napoli Centrale.
+Looking forward to binge-watching all 6 seasons of GoT before the seventh season premiere next month.
+RV’s sneaky tactics of getting me to start watching GoT has finally worked.
+I’m wondering if I should put up the video of the supercute Italian guy I saw playing the GoT theme on the piano at the Napoli Centrale last month.

 In other news, in the real world MONSOON HAS COME.
 Which thankfully means the end of stuffy and uncomfortably hot tropical weather and we can look forward to amazing white noise while falling asleep.
 But on the flip side, the rains signal the end of the Mango season.
 So guess what I’ll be binge-eating till the end of this week 😎.